duftler/click-to-deploy/k8s/spinnaker/README.md

 [Spin](https://www.spinnaker.io/guides/spin/app/) is Spinnaker's CLI.
 It is also available in the management environment.

+### Networking

-As a safe default, the Spinnaker instance is not exposed to external traffic, and is accessed via port forwarding.
-Port forwarding can be set up with a single command from the management environment.
+As a safe default, the Spinnaker instance is not exposed to external traffic.
+It's accessed via port fowarding, which can be set up with with a single command from the management environment.
 Alternatively, the management environment allows you to expose Spinnaker via the [Identity-Aware Proxy](https://cloud.google.com/iap/), using a secure domain.

 # Installation